 The worldwide head of the Catholic Church has called for action to preserve the natural world.
 Is the good of humans the most important reason we should be concerned about the environment?

-Like many of us, Keats loves beautiful things.
-But it is not just about admiring a thing’s appearance; for the Romantics, appreciating beauty is a philosophical route to truth.
-“What the imagination seizes as Beauty must be truth,” Keats once wrote in a letter, a sentiment he repeated in his Ode on a Grecian Urn: “Beauty is Truth, Truth Beauty.”
+Like many of us, Keats loved beautiful things.
+But it is not just about admiring a thing’s appearance: for the Romantics, appreciating beauty was a philosophical route to truth.
+“What the imagination seizes as Beauty must be truth,” Keats once wrote in a letter.
+He repeated this sentiment in his Ode on a Grecian Urn: “Beauty is Truth, Truth Beauty.”

 ‘The Atlas of Beauty’ hopes to redefine looks